Luthaf/rascaline/docs/src/get-started/rascaline.rst

 such as `DScribe`_, `QUIP`_, and many more.
 Rascaline tries to distinguish itself by focussing on speed and memory efficiency of the calculations, with the explicit goal of running molecular simulations with ML potentials.
-In particular, memory efficiency is achieved by using the `equistore`_ to store the structural representation.
+In particular, memory efficiency is achieved by using the `metatensor`_ to store the structural representation.
 Additionally, rascaline is not limited to a single representation but supports several: